Shegara/Intranet-Centar-Municipality/README.md

 npm start

+the backend server will start at http://localhost:8800

 ## For the frontend
 cd client

 npm run dev

+render the frontend on your browser, usually at http://localhost:3000

 ## For the dashboard CMS
 cd intranet-admin

 npm run dev

+render the CMS on your browser, usually at http://localhost:3000, unless the frontend app is running, in that case it will most likely re-route to http://localhost:3001

 # USAGE
 The Intranet Centar Municipality application is designed to provide a centralized hub for managing and accessing various employee and service data within the municipality.
 The application is split into two main interfaces: